Professional Development in Trauma Informed Care

 The scale is based on your self-determined access to resources, privilege, & social capital.
 In your self-determination, please consider your positionality of privilege.
 You are encouraged to self-assess this based on aspects of your personhood (e.g. race, gender & sexual identity, socio-economic status, educational background, able-bodied-ness, etc.) that do, or do not, grant you access to social and financial capital.

-Please choose the self-determined amount register with your payment.
+Please choose the self-determined amount to register with your payment.

 If you have any questions please scroll down to the FAQ section, reach out to tiponandoffthemat@gmail.com, or subscribe to the newsletter.